Content Design & Strategy | Transport for NSW

 The aim of this research is to help the NSW Government better understand how community, social and human services purchase goods and services and make procurement decisions, so they can improve their services to meet their needs.

 Service Design Recommendations | draft district plans | Greater Sydney COmmission

 NSW Department of Planning and Environment

-The Greater Sydney Commission (GSC) has been established to oversee and coordinate urban growth in Sydney.
+The Greater Sydney Commission (GSC) was established to oversee and coordinate urban growth in Sydney.
 It is responsible for metropolitan planning.
-Six District Plans are being drafted for publication.
-The purpose of this first exhibition phase is to solicit formal submissions, gather feedback and comments from all stakeholder groups on the content of the plans.
-The final plans will be published in late 2017.
+Six District Plans were being drafted for publication.
+The purpose of the first exhibition phase was to solicit formal submissions, gather feedback and comments from all stakeholder groups on the content of the plans.
+The final plans were published in late 2017.

-We were asked to focus on how the GSC could “digitise the draft plans” to meet the first release deadline and what was possible in a 12 week timeframe.
+We were asked to focus on how the GSC could “digitise the draft plans” for community engagement to meet the legislated first release deadline and what was possible in a 12 week timeframe.